Ottawa Wizards: History

 Ottawa Wizards entered the CPSL in 2001, joining three other expansion teams the Toronto Supra, Montreal Dynamites, and the Brampton Hitmen.
 Under head coach Rasim Kara who previously coached Division 1 clubs in Turkey; brought in Trinidad and Tobago national team players Shurland David, Richard Goddard, Kevin Nelson and players with USL experience like Vladimir Edouard, and Sanjeev Parmar.
-The club debuted on June 1, 2001 with the opening fixture resulting in a scoreless draw with London City.
+The club debuted on June 1, 2001, with the opening fixture resulting in a scoreless draw with London City.
 Ottawa would pick up from their draw with an impressive 5 game undefeated streak which included Open Canada Cup matches.
 After their defeat to Toronto Croatia, the Wizards bounced back with another 15 game undefeated streak.
 Throughout the whole season, Ottawa challenged league giants Toronto Olympians for the top spot in the standings; eventually finishing first in the standings the first club to defeat the Olympians regular season winning dynasty.
 Ottawa finished as the highest scoring team with Kevin Nelson winning the CSL Golden Boot, CSL Rookie of the Year, and Abraham Osman receiving the Canadian Soccer League MVP Award.
 The Wizards added more silverware to their cabinet by winning the Open Canada Cup, thus becoming the second team in CPSL history in achieving a double.

 Canadian international Charles Gbeke played earlier in his career with Ottawa Wizards.

 As the regular season champions, Ottawa automatically qualified for the playoffs, but their postseason run was rather a disappointment losing in the semi-finals against eventual playoff champions St. Catharines Wolves to a score of 1–0.
-Though eliminated from the playoffs, Ottawa featured in a Consolation Final of the Rogers Playoff Cup against Toronto Olympians, but were defeated by a score of 5–2.
+Though eliminated from the playoffs, Ottawa featured in a Consolation Final of the Rogers Playoff Cup against the Toronto Olympians, but were defeated by a score of 5–2.
 Head coach Kara left at the end of 2001, and he was replaced by Klaus Linnenbruegger who brought in additional new signings to the club; acquiring former Montreal Impact defender Abraham Francois, and several African imports like Urbain Some, Peter Mponda, and Sa Brahima Traore.
 During the 2002 season, Ottawa had another tremendous season recording a 17-game undefeated streak, and making another milestone in CPSL history by becoming the second club to achieve a treble the first being the Toronto Olympians.
 The Wizards clinched the Eastern Conference and finished first in the overall standings.
 They repeated their success in the Open Canada Cup tournament by defending their title once more in a 1–0 victory over Toronto Croatia with the lone goal from Kevin Nelson.